rajaneeshk90/rfc-documents/guides/DF/Draft-0.1.BECKN-DF-001-Demand-Flexibility-Implementation-Guide.md

 #### 7.3.2 DF Event Participation Confirmation (confirm API)

-Consumers confirm participation in DF events using order.type = "event_participation".
-The example below demonstrates the participation confirmation structure.
+- Consumers confirm participation in DF events using order.type = "event_participation"
+- The example below demonstrates the participation confirmation structure
-This API call is required only when consumers participate in DF events.
-BAPs that do not implement DF event participation MAY omit this API.
+- This API call is required only when consumers participate in DF events
+- BAPs that do not implement DF event participation MAY omit this API

 ```json
 {